Evacuation Systems

 Guidelines for Developing Effective Evacuation Systems

-- Implement reliable alarm and communication systems
+- Put reliable alarm and communication systems in place

 Conclusion